grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FNSIG]: A technical aside: I'm using statistical significance for this (the p-values) rather than, for example, effect size.
 So I give more weight in that table to a small but certain influence than to a potentially large effect which has more uncertainty attached to it.
 [The American Statistical Association has a good short paper on this][ASA]

+[^FNMODEL]: See the [Technical Note][TECHNOTE] for more on all this; there is in particular a tricky issue here that many people have dropped out of the survey between the Indie and Brexit votes.

 [^FNREG]: in the [Technical Note][TECHNOTE] I report a version of the model without these regional dummies, showing that adding or removing these variables doesn't affect our other conclusions in any major way.
 So model in column (2) is